Adult-Gerontology Acute Care Nurse Practitioner

 - Oncology, including hematological and solid organ tumors

-- Transplantation, including heart, liver, lung, renal and bone marrow transplant
+- Transplantation, including solid organ and bone marrow transplants

-Working closely with your faculty, preceptors and alongside your classmates, you will develop advanced diagnostic reasoning skills, evaluate advanced therapeutic interventions and work collaboratively with health care team members.
-Your curriculum will provide in-depth content about pathophysiology and management of complex patient problems with various illnesses.
+Working closely with your faculty, preceptors and alongside your classmates, you will develop advanced clinical and diagnostic reasoning skills, evaluate advanced therapeutic interventions and work collaboratively with health care team members.
+Your curriculum will provide in-depth content about pathophysiology and management of acute and criticaly ill and clinically complex patient problems.
 You will learn to help both the patient and their family members achieve the highest degree of wellness possible.
 You will come to understand the acute, critical and chronic aspects of selected diseases, so you can anticipate and manage many complex critical and acute episodic problems.

-Our graduates typically work in acute care and hospital settings such as intensive care (MICU, SICU), trauma units, sub-acute care units (step down), emergency care, as well as highly specialized clinics when out patient management is appropriate.
+Our graduates typically work in acute care and hospital settings such as intensive care (MICU, SICU), trauma units, sub-acute care units (step down), as well as highly specialized clinics when outpatient management is appropriate.